timescale/docs.timescale.com-content/api.md

 ## Dump TimescaleDB meta data <a id="dump-meta-data"></a>

-To help when asking for support and reporting bugs, TimescaleDB includes a SQL script that outputs meta data from the internal TimescaleDB tables as well as version information.
+To help when asking for support and reporting bugs, TimescaleDB includes a SQL script that outputs metadata from the internal TimescaleDB tables as well as version information.
 The script is available in the source distribution in `scripts/` but can also be [downloaded separately][].
 To use it, run